- New jobs are constantly being created!

-"What is the name of my job, please?" asks career expert Svenja Hofert in a blog post.
-It is about the fact that many people no longer work in their originally learned profession.
-That new professions are constantly developing and diversifying for which there is no training yet.
-And above all, they make one thing almost impossible: to create a suitable profile for these jobs.
-Svenja Hofert has listed numerous examples for your thesis:
+“What is my job called, please?” career expert Svenja Hofert is currently asking in a blog post.
+Her concern is that many people no longer work in the profession they originally learned.
+That new professions are constantly being developed and diversified for which there are none yet Vocational Training gives.
+And above all, they make one thing almost impossible: A suitable profile for these jobs draw up.
+Svenja Hofert has listed numerous examples for her thesis:

-Functional areas such as marketing, human resources, accounting are disintegrating, diversifying or being flanked by new departments.
-All of this makes it difficult… to find something suitable out of job markets.
-Does it mean project manager, project manager, project coordinator, consultant or even project engineer?
-All sorts of names can be used for the same job ...
-It gets really difficult with jobs from the fourth sector, i.e. highly qualified positions that require specialist knowledge.
-The same activities in the area of sustainability could be found under “Research Associate”, “Manager Sustainability”, “Employee Sustainability” and “Expert Sustainability”.
+Functional areas like Marketing, Human Resources, Accounting dissolve, diversify or are flanked by new departments.
+All of this makes it… difficult to find something suitable in the job market.
+Is it called project leader, project manager, project coordinator, consultant or even project engineer?
+All sorts of names can be used for one and the same job...
+It gets really difficult with positions in the fourth sector, i.e. highly qualified positions that require special knowledge.
+The same activities in the field of sustainability could be classified under “scientific Employees”, “Manager Sustainability”, “Employee Sustainability” and “Expert Sustainability” can be found.